Aggregation with constant kernel under stochastic resetting: Stationary state

 \subsection{Size-dependent optimal resetting rate}

 For any value $k$ of the cluster size, the steady-state density depends on the resetting rate through the function

-For any size $k>1$, the steady-state density therefore goes to zero in the limit of large resetting.
-There is therefore a value of the resetting rate $r^\ast_k$ that maximises the steady-state density at cluster size $k$.
-This density maximises the function $\varphi_k$.
-Calculating the derivative of $\varphi_k$ yields the unique value of this optimal resetting rate:
+For any size $k>1$, the steady-state density therefore goes to zero in the limit of large resetting (and it goes to zero as $2\sqrt{r}$ in the limit of small $r$).
+There is therefore a value of the resetting rate that maximises the steady-state density at cluster size $k$ (except for $k=1$, as the density of monomers is maximised in the limit of infinite resetting rate, which destroys aggregation altogether).
+Calculating the derivative of $\varphi_k$ yields the unique optimal value $r_k^\ast$ of the resetting rate:

+{{Substituting this optimal value to the resetting rate in Eq. (\ref{ckstat})}}, the maximum value of the density of aggregates of size $k$ therefore reads

-The optimal value of resetting therefore goes to infinity at large sizes, which is intuitive as rare resetting events favour the formation of large aggregates.
-The maximum value of the density of aggregates of size $k$ therefore reads
+The optimal value of resetting goes to zero at large sizes, which is intuitive as rare resetting events favour the formation of large aggregates. {{The steady-state density (normalised by the maximum $c_k^\ast( \infty ) $) is plotted for a few values of $k$ on Fig. (\ref{figureck}(a)).
+At fixed resetting rate, the steady-state density goes to zero in the limit of large size, because large clusters are penalised by the resetting process.
+Moreover, the density goes to zero at large resetting rate and fixed size as $r^{-(k-1)}$, which is illustrated by the log-log plot on Fig. (\ref{figureck}(b)).}}\\